GeoNode/geonode/docs/usage/data/finding_data.rst

 The GeoNode welcome page offers you many other options to find resources.

-* The *Search for data* tool allows you to search data by name.
+* The *Search for data* tool allows you to search for data by name.

   .. figure:: img/welcome_search_data.png
       :align: center